 - Creating, with the National Exchange College (NEC), the first A-level course online and addressing the geographic disparity of these courses offered almost exclusively in the South of England

-- Bringing art history to 30,000 secondary school students in four years through a teacher residential programme.
+- Bringing art history to 75,000 secondary school students in five years through a teacher residential programme in Leeds.
 Building on this success, we have secured multi-year funding to increase the reach to 140,000 students over a span of seven years.

 - Introducing a new continuing professional development programme for primary school teachers to incorporate art history into their curriculum

-- Publishing a series of special issues of our journal, Art History, on critical race studies.
-A recent issue featured an intervention on Decolonising art history that has been downloaded over 20,000 times, far more than any article in the journal’s history.
+- Publishing a series of special issues of our journal, Art History, which focuses on critical race studies.
+One issue featured an intervention on Decolonizing Art History that has been downloaded over 100,000 times, far more than any article in the journal’s history.

 - Inaugurating a zero-fee licence from DACS for images used in scholarly journals